nodejs/mentorship/README.md

 ![Alt text](/proposed_structure.png?raw=true "Proposed Mentorship Program Structure") _*Inspired by [kubernetes pilot prorgam](https://docs.google.com/presentation/d/1bRjDEPEn3autWzaEFirbLfHagbZV04Q9kTCalYmnnXw/edit#slide=id.g2900d0522b_0_76)*_

+### Declare intent and goals

+A project under node, (ie node-core) declares the intent to join the mentorship program.
+An announcement (with enrollment instructions) will be added in the node-ment by the commcomm to declare an opening for a mentorship program for the mentioned project.

 ### Matching

 Before the program starts, mentees will fill out a survey indicating the areas of focus they’d like to work on.
 Mentors will fill out a similar survey indicating the areas they feel comfortable advising on.
 This information will be used to pair people.
+The Concerned Project commity / members will nominate mentors, in addition to filter the list of prospect mentors willing to join the program.

+The Commcomm will match mentor/mentee pairs based on their language, goals, and other preferences.

 ### Kickoff

-A kickoff email will be sent informing the mentor and mentee about their pair up.
-A meeting will be scheduled to introduce them to each other, set a schedule, expectations and goals.
+A kickoff email will be sent informing the mentor/mentee pair about their match up.

+A meeting will be scheduled to introduce them to each other.
+Pairs should agree on a mentorship schedule, expectations and goals, and the medium of communication.
-In their first meeting, pairs should decide on a method for scheduling future meetings.
 They should also decide on what should be held confidential and what can be shared outside the relationship.

-### Regular Mentor/Mentee Meetings (6 months)
+### Regular Mentor/Mentee Meetings

 Mentors and mentees will meet for **at least an hour every month** for the following 6 months Ongoing Support for mentors and mentees.
 In addition to the meetings, the mentor should champion any PR submitted by the mentee during the mentership program in the node project.